HF 6914

 Your doctor will schedule this exam.
 We will call 2 days before the test to give you the details.
 If you do not hear from us 2 working days before your exam, please call (608) 263-9729.

 There is no bowel prep if you have an ostomy.
-Eat and drink less before, so there is no worry the ostomy bag will come off during the test.
+Eat and drink less before the test to prevent the ostomy bag from coming off during the test.
 Bring supplies for an ostomy appliance change in case it leaks.

 We may ask you to turn from side to side so we can take more pictures.
 You will be asked to expel the contrast in the bathroom.
 We will take another X-ray to make sure the pouch works well.